justagist/panda_simulator/README.md

 - To build the docker image of the package, run `docker build docker/ -t ps_${ROS_DISTRO}:v1.0.0`, or pull built image from github (`docker pull docker.pkg.github.com/justagist/panda_simulator/ps_${ROS_DISTRO}:v1.0.0`).
 *Note: Even when using the docker image, this repository has to be cloned on to the host machine.*
 - To run the built image interactively, run the script `./run_docker.sh` from the cloned repository.
 The container starts in a catkin workspace (directory location in host machine: `$HOME/.panda_sim_${ROS_DISTRO}_ws`).
 The host's home directory is also mounted in the container for access to `.ros/` and for making the catkin workspace writable.
+To see and modify other mounted volumes, go through the `run_docker.sh` file.
 - When running for the first time, the catkin workspace has to be built (`cd src/panda_simulator && ./build_ws.sh`).
 - If everything was successfully built in the previous step, you should be able to run the simulator (see [Usage](#usage) section below).